pygame/pygame/doc/capi/base.rst

   :ctype:`PyBufferProxy`.

 .. cfunction:: void* PyBufferProxy_AsBuffer (PyObject *obj)

   Macro for accessing the *buffer* member of the :ctype:`PyBufferProxy`.

-  This does not perform any type checks.
+  This does not perform any type or argument checks.

 .. cfunction:: PyObject* PyBufferProxy_New (PyObject *object, void *buffer, Py_ssize_t length, bufferunlock_func func)